Kelli Kuehne

-Kelli Kuehne Doremus (born May 11, 1977) is a retired American professional golfer.
+Kelli Kuehne Doremus (born May 11, 1977) is an American retired professional golfer.

 Amateur career

 Kuehne was born in Dallas, Texas.
 She was the Texas UIL 4A Girls Individual State Champion four years in a row, 1992, 1993, 1994, 1995 while attending Highland Park High School in Dallas, Texas.
 In 1994 she won the U.S. Girls' Junior.
 The following year she won the U.S. Women's Amateur and in 1996 repeated as the U.S. Women's Amateur champion while also winning the British Ladies Amateur.
 She played college golf at the University of Texas where she was an All-American.
 She played on the 1996 Curtis Cup team.

 Professional career

 Kuehne turned professional in 1996.
 She joined the LPGA Tour in 1998.
 Her only LPGA Tour win came at the 1999 LPGA Corning Classic.
 She played on the U.S. team in the Solheim Cup in 2002 and 2003.

 At the 1999 Jamie Farr Kroger Classic, Kuehne took part in a six-player playoff.
 It was the biggest in LPGA history.
 Se Ri Pak birdied the first sudden death playoff hole to defeat Kuehne, Karrie Webb, Carin Koch, Sherri Steinhauer, and Mardi Lunn.
 Kuehne, who had finished play 90 minutes before the last group finished play, had left the golf course and gone back to her hotel.
 After getting a call from a LPGA official, Kuenhe raced back to the course just in time to take part in the playoff.